 Tareyanagi Site, Archaeological site in Inakadate, Japan.

-Tareyanagi Site is an archaeological location in northeastern Japan containing remains of ancient rice paddies and an irrigation network.
-The on-site museum displays excavation findings and documents the farming methods used during that period.
+Tareyanagi Site is an archaeological site in Inakadate, in northern Japan, where ancient rice paddies and an irrigation network have been uncovered.
+A small on-site museum displays the excavation findings and explains the farming methods used at the time.

-The excavation site was discovered in 1981 during construction work and dates back to approximately 100 BC.
-It provides evidence that rice farming became a central activity in this northern region during the Yayoi period.
+The site was discovered in 1981 during construction work and dates back to around 100 BC.
+It is one of the earliest pieces of evidence that rice farming had reached the northern part of Japan during the Yayoi period.

-Volcanic ash from nearby mountains preserved over 1,500 human footprints in the ancient rice paddies.
-This natural preservation allows visitors to see and study the exact movements and paths of ancient farmers today.
+Volcanic ash from nearby mountains sealed the soil and preserved over 1,500 human footprints in the ancient rice paddies.
+This kind of preservation is rare and lets visitors trace the exact paths that farmers walked more than 2,000 years ago.

 The community of curious travelers